troggy/anki-leo/README.md

 Todo
 ====

-- Publish in Chrome WebStore
 - Go Bower!
+- Decide what to do with several translations.
+Now they are spat in CSV separated by <br/>